Accession of Serbia to the European Union: Membership talks

-No further progress on the opening or closing of chapters have been achieved since December 2021.
+No further progress on the opening or closing of chapters has been achieved since December 2021.
 Benchmarks were met for the opening of all three remaining chapters in cluster 3 (chapter 10, 16 and 19) in December 2024, but this was postponed due the opening being conditional on "substantial further progress made by Serbia, in particular in accordance with...the rule of law (chapter 23+24) and the normalisation of relations with Kosovo".